-You won’t be able to avoid all of your triggers.
-And learning how to deal with triggers takes practice.
+You won’t be able to avoid all of your smoking triggers.
+And learning how to manage cigarette cravings takes practice.
 So, when a craving is triggered, it’s important to have a plan to beat that urge to smoke.

 Cravings typically last 5 to 10 minutes.
 It might be uncomfortable, but try to wait it out.
-Make a list of things you can do to get through the craving.
+Make a list of things you can do to manage the craving.
 Here are a few to try.

 Even if you use nicotine replacement therapy (NRT), you might have a craving that’s difficult to deal with.
 Think about trying a short-acting NRT, such as a lozenge or gum, plus long-acting NRT, such as the patch, to get past the craving.